-ICDVVA has the discretion to determine if the monitoring will be conducted on site or remotely ((An Enhanced Desk Review (EDR)). may be performed.
+ICDVVA has the discretion to determine if the monitoring will be conducted on site or remotely (via an Enhanced Desk Review, or EDR).
 EDRs are not the preferred method of compliance monitoring and should only be employed in case of extraordinary circumstance, such as a declared state of emergency or other uncontrollable circumstances as determined by ICDVVA.